-A framework for conducting pore network modeling simulations of multiphase transport in porous materials.
+A framework for conducting pore network modeling simulations of multiphase transport in porous materials

 pip install openpnm

 For developers who intend to change the source code or contribute to OpenPNM, the source code can be downloaded from Github and installed by running:

-Gostick et al. OpenPNM: A pore network modeling package.
+Gostick et al. "OpenPNM: a pore network modeling package."
 Computing in Science & Engineering 18, no. 4 (2016): 60-74. doi:10.1109/MCSE.2016.49

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.